 South Georgia State College Bachelor's of Science in Elementary and Special Education

-2020 for the fall, 2020 semester cohort.
+Early admission applications into the ELE/SPED Program are accepted from January 6th, 2020 through February 15th, 2020 for the fall, 2020 semester cohort(s).
 The application packet must be delivered in person.
 Please bring your completed application to Silvanna Corona:

 Douglas Campus: Davis Hall Room 220 - Monday and Wednesday 9:00am - 3:00pm.